 WHICH OPTION IS BEST FOR ME – BUS OR TRAIN?

-Put simply, both options work well and both are covered by the Snow Monkey Pass (see below).
+Put simply, both options work well.
 Regardless of which option you choose, you’ll enjoy an easy and enjoyable trip to and from the park.
-But each option also has its strength.
+But each option also has its strength, whether it is the direct express bus from Nagano Station, or the local flavor of trains that roll through Nagano's countryside.

 For visitors who want to head straight to the park without needing to switch from train to local bus at Yudanaka including travelers with luggage, the express bus is a good option as it heads directly to the park from Nagano Station.
 The large coaches which operate on this line have storage underneath, allowing passengers to stow their luggage as they are transported to and from the park – a particularly useful option if you are staying in the area around the park.

 Using the train requires you to then jump on a local bus once you arrive at Yudanaka Station, however this is easy enough.
-The positive of using the train – particularly when you have the Snow Monkey Pass – is that you can jump on and off the train as much as you like, and combine your visit to the park with other popular destinations including Zenko-ji Temple, historic Obuse town including the Hokusai Museum, and Yudanaka and Shibu Onsen.
+The positive of the local and express trains is that you can combine your visit to the park with other popular destinations that the train reguarly stops at including Zenko-ji Temple, historic Obuse town including the Hokusai Museum, and Yudanaka and Shibu Onsen.
 The journey itself is scenic with express trains offering great views of the surrounding landscape and plenty of room to relax.

 As Nagano's No.1 tour operator, we are proud to offer multiple tours that combine a visit to the Snow Monkey Park with other fun local activities.
 No matter the season, we can help you make the most of your time in Nagano.
 Whether with your family or friends, or on your own, we are sure to have something that suits your needs!